tfukui95/tor-experiment/ToyExperiment.md

 to access the webserver.
 Since we are using the Tor network to access the site, the three ORs must have seen some kind of traffic passing through it.
 Now let us take a look at what the client and each OR saw.
-Stop the tcpdump process with Ctrl^C. When we stop tcpdump, a file is created with the traffic that was seen passing through.
+Stop the Tcpdump process with Ctrl^C. When we stop Tcpdump, a file is created with the traffic that was seen passing through.
 If you want to access the saved file to see the traffic on Wireshark's interface, follow the steps in the following section.
 Otherwise, as we listen on the network, the traffic that we can see will be outputted on